eleva/serverless-php-api-skeleton/README.md

 ```

 ## 🚀 Run Locally

+### Install dependencies

 When your container is active you run a local development server based on Bref [dev-server](https://github.com/brefphp/dev-server)

 ```terminal
 cmd/server
 ```

-or, if you do not use docker and you have PHP installed on your host
+or, if you don't use docker and you have PHP installed on your host

 ```terminal
 vendor/bin/bref-server